jcleary/chattr/README.md

-# Chattr - Real Time Opinions
+# Chattr; Get real opinions in real-time

 A simple PHP app to get responses to opinion polls in real time.